ryanmroth/dotfiles-linux/README.md

 **Note**: these dotfiles are for the zsh shell only.

-These configurations are designed to work out-of-the-box on MacOS.
+These configurations are designed to work out-of-the-box on Linux.